VeriTrail: Closed-Domain Hallucination Detection with Traceability: Experiments

 \subsection{Results}

-We evaluated VeriTrail and baseline methods in two settings: \textbf{hard prediction}, where each method outputs a single label per claim (“Fully Supported” or “Not Fully Supported”)\footnote{Claims assigned an “Inconclusive” verdict by any method (4\% for FABLES+ and 8\% for DiverseSumm+) were excluded from the hard prediction evaluation.
-We also tested treating “Inconclusive” verdicts as either always correct or always incorrect and observed only marginal differences in the reported metrics.}, and \textbf{soft prediction}, where methods produce a continuous score representing the probability that a claim is fully supported.
+We evaluated VeriTrail and baseline methods in two settings: \textbf{hard prediction}, where methods output a single label per claim (“Fully Supported” or “Not Fully Supported”)\footnote{Claims assigned an “Inconclusive” verdict by any method (4\% for FABLES+ and 8\% for DiverseSumm+) were excluded from the hard prediction evaluation.
+We also tested treating “Inconclusive” verdicts as either always correct or always incorrect and observed only marginal differences in the reported metrics.}, and \textbf{soft prediction}, where methods produce a continuous score representing the probability that a claim is “Fully Supported.”
 Soft prediction results are reported in \appautoref{app:subsec:soft_prediction}.

-We report results for AlignScore, INFUSE, and RAG using the best-performing hyperparameter configuration for each dataset; results for all configurations are provided in \appautoref{app:subsec:all_configs}.
-For RAG, Gemini 1.5 Pro, and GPT-4.1 Mini, we used VeriTrail’s Verdict Generation prompt.
+We report results for AlignScore, INFUSE, Llama-3.1-Bespoke-MiniCheck-7B, and RAG using the best-performing hyperparameter configuration for each dataset; results for all configurations are provided in \appautoref{app:subsec:all_configs}.
+For RAG and Direct Verification, we used VeriTrail’s Verdict Generation prompt to ensure that any performance differences are not attributable to prompting.
 We also tested an alternative prompt from the FABLES paper, including for VeriTrail.
 As shown in \appautoref{app:subsec:alternative_verdict_prompt}, the alternative prompt yielded worse results for all methods except GPT-4.1 Mini on FABLES+.

 \autoref{tab:hard_prediction_results} shows hard prediction results for FABLES+ and DiverseSumm+, respectively.
 Due to class imbalance (see \appautoref{app:sec:dataset_details}), we used macro $F_1$ and balanced accuracy as our primary metrics.
 For VeriTrail, we report results for $q=1$ and $q=3$; results for additional $q$ values are analyzed in \appautoref{app:subsec:q_experiments}.
-All VeriTrail and RAG results in \autoref{tab:hard_prediction_results} were produced using OpenAI’s \texttt{gpt-4o-2024-0806} model; results for other models are included in \appautoref{app:subsec:additional_models}.\footnote{On DiverseSumm+, INFUSE had perfect precision for “Fully Supported” claims and perfect recall for “Not Fully Supported” claims only because it labeled all but one claim “Not Fully Supported.”}
+All VeriTrail and RAG results in \autoref{tab:hard_prediction_results} were produced using OpenAI’s \texttt{gpt-4o-2024-08-06} model; results for other models are included in \appautoref{app:subsec:additional_models}.

 On our primary metrics, VeriTrail outperformed all baseline methods for both datasets and all models tested, except for \texttt{mistral-large-2411}, where VeriTrail had the highest balanced accuracy but not the highest macro $F_1$.
 VeriTrail also outperformed all baselines in the soft prediction setting (\appautoref{app:subsec:soft_prediction}).